 Don’t try to force your new dog to accept petting or handling.
 At first, you can simply spend some quiet time with your pooch, sitting on a floor nearby.
 Offer an occasional treat but don’t try to approach them with it — just gently throw it instead.
 Let your dog come to you, and after a while, it’ll happen naturally.

-Once your dog becomes more trusting and starts coming to you for treats, you can try to gently pet him.
+Once your dog becomes more trusting and starts coming to you for treats, you can try to gently pet them.
 Reward the progress, no matter how small the step is, with a treat and praise.
 And once your dog allows petting, stroke the chest instead of the head since the hand coming from above can be seen as threatening and may cause your dog to react.

 Get Some Help